persteenolsen/django-starter-two/README.md

 When working with CSS files you will need to added them to the dir 'static' and test like above

-Now you can use images and css in your Templates
+Now you can use images and CSS in your Templates

 ## Running Locally and take a look at the Admin Backend